You are currently viewing Forex Trading in India

 In collaboration with the RBI, the Securities and Exchange Board of India (SEBI) regulates the country’s capital markets sector, including forex futures, and exchange-traded options in a limited number of trading pairs.[9]

-Is forex trading legal in India
+Is Forex Trading Legal in India

 Forex trading in India is legal but under very restrictive conditions.
 The RBI may authorize certain people and companies to carry out, deal in or transfer any foreign exchange or foreign security.